IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-cqlsh.md

 If you are running multiple instances of Scylla in different environments, you can create a separate `cqlshrc` file and use it by adding `--cqlshrc=[filename]` to your command.

-For an example of a full cqlshrc file, see the [Apache sample of cqlshrc](https://github.com/apache/cassandra/blob/trunk/conf/cqlshrc.sample).
+For an example of a full `cqlshrc` file, see the [Apache sample of cqlshrc](https://github.com/apache/cassandra/blob/trunk/conf/cqlshrc.sample).

-### cqlshrc for {{site.data.keyword.composeForScyllaDB}}
+### Connecting to {{site.data.keyword.composeForScyllaDB}}

-A minimal `cqlshrc` file for connecting to your service looks like this:
+The following code shows a minimal `cqlshrc` file for connecting to your service.

 ```
 [authentication]